Azure/iot-central-contoso-drive-simulator/README.md

 * Debug; A flag that simulates switching the device's into diagnostics mode
 * Reboot; A command that simulates a reboot action

 The app does not remember its previous run state.
-Every restart or F5 press will result in a re-initialization
+Every restart or F5 press will result in a re-initialization.

 ## Using a custom simulator

 Because the driver app is just a device that uses regular Azure IoT Hub conventions, any simulator that knows the device's model can perform the D2C/C2D activities.
 Review the code to understand the capabilities that need to be implemented.
+Optionally, the [Learning Path](https://github.com/iot-for-all/learn-iotc-companion-apps) outlines how to use [mock-devices](https://github.com/codetunez/mock-devices) to provide better scaled simulation data without the need for user credentials.

 # Installing, building and running the codebase

 The codebase is built on [create-react-app](https://createreactapp.github.io/) and therefore implements the same react-scripts.
-If you are not familiar with it visit the site for more details
+If you are not familiar with it visit the site for more details.

 ## Install

 ```
 npm ci
 ```

 ## Build

 ```
 npm run build
 ```

 ## Run

 ```
 npm start
 ````

 ## Use
 ```
 http://localhost:3001
 ````